homicideware/leaflet/README.md

 - [ ] Refined UI for desktop platforms

 ## Compiling the app
-Before anything, be sure to have a working flutter sdk setup.
+Before anything, be sure to have a working Flutter SDK setup.

 Be sure to disable signing on build.gradle or change keystore to sign the app.

-For now the required flutter channel is master, so issue those two commands before starting building:
+For now the required Flutter channel is 'master', so issue those two commands before starting building:
 ```
 ~$ flutter channel master
 ~$ flutter upgrade